 I signed up for the Noom app

-almost five weeks ago earlier in 2019 after bloodwork came back with my blood sugar trending towards diabetes and my cholesterol the highest it had ever been.
+almost five weeks ago in 2019 after bloodwork came back with my blood sugar trending towards diabetes and my cholesterol the highest it had ever been.
 Plus my weight was at its highest.
 Also, my daughter has had great success on the program.
-She signed up for Noom in February in early 2019.
+She signed up for Noom in February a few months before me in 2019.
 By May August the end of the year, she’d lost 30, 50 nearly 60 pounds.
 Wow.